shegocaga/19sp-tds-nn/Syllabus.md

 1/30: (End-of-month lecture downtown)

-2/6:
+2/6: Intro to Machine Learning

-2/13: Image Recognition w/ Convolutional Networks
+2/13: Build a Model with Keras

 2/20: